 Another artist and I exchanged quotations.
-My piece was based on the quote for Kahlil Gibran "When I wrote on my door: "Leave your traditions outside, Before you come in," Not a soul dared to visit me or open my door."
+My piece was based on the quote for Kahlil Gibran "When I wrote on my door: 'Leave your traditions outside, Before you come in,' Not a soul dared to visit me or open my door."

 At first I wanted to do something other than the obvious - but after weeks of thinking about it, I thought it wouldn't make sense not to do a man that opens his door.

 All the pieces in the show had to be less than 12" x12", so I started building the door and the window to fit into that space.
 I brushed the wood for the door with a wire brush to bring out the texture of the wood.
 I also designed everything to be a little wacky - slightly skewed, out of plumb.
-Only the top part of the door opens - I wanted to hide the mechanisms behind the behind the bottom part.
+Only the top part of the door opens - I wanted to hide the mechanisms behind the bottom part.

 The head, sculpted from polymer clay.
 I did look at a couple of pictures of Mr. Gibran, but I was not going for an exact likeness.